Nankana Sahib: History

-The township was founded during the Delhi Sultanate rule by Rai Bhoi, a Hindu and thus was known as Rai-Bhoi-Di-Talwandi.
+Originally, the locality was founded by a Hindu ruler named Raja Vairat and was originally named Raipur but it was destroyed during the Muslim conquests in the Indian subcontinent.
+A town on the site of the first settlement was founded during the Delhi Sultanate rule by Rai Bhoi, a Rajput of Bhati stock whose Hindu ancestor had converted to Islam under the influence of Sufism, and thus was known as Rai-Bhoi-Di-Talwandi.
 His great-grand son Rai Bular Bhatti, renamed it as 'Nankana Sahib' after the birth of Guru Nanak.
-The Gurdwara Nankana Sahib, originally constructed by Sikhs during the Mughal era in around 1600 CE was renovated in 1819–20 CE by Gian-Punjab Maharaja Ranjit Singh The Sikh Conference of Panjab, Jammu and Kashmir, Peshawar, Kangra and Hazara.
+The Gurdwara Nankana Sahib, originally constructed by the Sikhs during the Mughal-era in around 1600 CE was renovated in 1819–20 CE by the Sikh Maharaja Ranjit Singh.

 During the Akali movement, on 20 February 1921, Narain Das, the Udasi mahant (clergy) of the gurdwara at Nankana Sahib, ordered his men to fire on Akali protesters, leading to the Nankana massacre.
 The firing was widely condemned, and an agitation was launched until the control of this historic Janam Asthan Gurdwara was restored to the Sikhs.
 Again in the 1930s and 1940s the Sikhs added more buildings and more architectural design.

 Geography

 Nankana Sahib and it surroundings were formerly a tehsil of Sheikhupura District.
-In May 2005, the provincial government raised the status of Nankana Sahib to a district as a way of promoting development in the area.
-The present status is District Nankana Sahib has three tehsils: Nankana Sahib, Shah Kot, and Sangla Hill.
+In May 2005, the provincial government raised the status of Nankana Sahib to a district for promoting development in the area.
+The present District has three tehsils: Nankana Sahib, Shah Kot, and Sangla Hill.
 Before December 2008, District Nankana Sahib also included Safdarabad Tehsil.

 There are plans to construct a 100 acre university as well as hospitals and health care facilities by the district government with mutual interest of local communities and family of Rai Bular.

 In 2007, the Pakistan government announced a plan to set up a university on Sikh religion and culture at Nankana Sahib, the birthplace of Guru Nanak.
 Chairman of Pakistan's Evacuee Trust Property Board (ETPB), Gen (R) Zulfikar Ali Khan, said that "The international Guru Nanak University planned at Nankana Sahib would have the best architecture, curricula and research centre on Sikh religion and culture".

-In 2019 after prolonged efforts of the Sikh community the historical Gurudwara on Nankana sahib was given direct access to pilgrims via the Kartarpur corridor project.
-The first batch of Sikh pilgrims arrived in Pakistan on 12 November, the historical occasion of the 550th gurupurab (birth anniversary) of Guru Nanak, the founding guru of Sikhism.